Blog

 Check the weather forecast and be prepared for it to change.

-A calm day can quickly turn ugly on the water.
-Keep an eye out for changing weather conditions and stay on top of the forecast while boating.
+A calm day can quickly take a turn for the worst.
+Keep an eye on the forecast while you’re outside, and be prepared to dock at a moment’s notice.

 Take action before a storm hits.